Contains the active ingredient metoprolol tartrate

 Before you start to take it

-bee or wasp stings.
+dyes or bee or wasp stings.

-chest pain when you are at rest or certain types of angina, such as Prinzmetal angina or variant angina
+chest pain when you are at rest, or certain types of angina, such as Prinzmetal angina

-doctor have discussed the risks and benefits involved.
+Your doctor can discuss with you the risks and benefits involved.

-your pharmacy, supermarket or health food
+that you get without a prescription from your pharmacy, supermarket or health food

 Some medicines may interact with metoprolol.
 These include: